 Scripture Reading: Phil 4:21-22

 Reflections: In his letter to Philemon, Paul refers to the brethren who were alive as saints.
 This has implications.
-Translated from the Greek word ‘hagios’, ‘saint means ‘sacred or set apart’ and it goes to show the purpose for which one will be labeled as such.
-The use of the word ‘saint’ by Paul therefore serves as a reminder to all believers saved by the Lord Jesus Christ that they have been set apart for holy use.
-Thus as a child of God, you are not just saved but also mandated to set yourself aside to be used by God for a holy purpose ( Rom 1:6-7, 2 Tim 2:20-21).
+Translated from the Greek word ‘hagios’, ‘saint means ‘sacred or set apart’.
+It serves as a reminder to all believers saved by the Lord Jesus Christ that they have been set apart for holy use.
+Thus as a child of God, you are not just saved but also mandated to set yourself aside to be used by God for a holy purpose ( 2 Tim 2:20-21).
 It is therefore not enough to be just known as a Christian and a ‘pew warmer’ at church.
-You need to proceed to the stage of actively living a holy life where you allow God to use you as His vessel to advance the kingdom.
+You need to progress to the stage of actively living a holy life where you allow God to use you as His vessel to advance the kingdom.
 It is time to yield to your calling as a saint!

 Prayer: Lord prepare me to be a living sanctuary set aside for your use.